SmritiGoyal/rtat-optimization/docs/features.md

 ### `engineer_hist_mean_rtat`

-**Source:** Engineered upstream in `ingestion.py` (Step 4C) as the historical mean RTAT per engineer across training years 2023-2025 only.
+**Source:** Recomputed fold-scoped in feature engineering (`add_engineer_mean`): the per-engineer mean `target_days` is fit on the training fold only (2023-2024 for model selection; 2023-2025 for the final model) and merged onto the rows it is applied to.
+The current record never enters its own engineer's mean.

 **Formula:** For each engineer, the mean `target_days` over their training-cohort repairs.
 The current record is never included in the aggregate (computation is point-in-time correct: engineer's history at the time of this repair).